DayneSorvisto/characteristic-function-library/README.md

 # Algebraic Data Analysis Library

-This repository is an imllementaton if an emerging field calle algebraic statiatical.
+This repository is a practical implmentaton if an emerging field called algebraic statistics.

 To do: Links to papers and repos on algebraic statistics.